 In this passage from Exodus, God instructs Moses and the Israelites on how to construct the Tabernacle.
 There are two major takeaways from this: God likes art and He is the source of it.
 The instructions for the Tabernacle—God's dwelling place and the portable tent that served as the house of worship among the Israelites—go beyond functionality and structural integrity.
-God is interested in the multi faceted beauty of the Tabernacle.
+God is interested in the multi-faceted beauty of the Tabernacle.
 Like a patron, God commissions artists and craftspeople to adorn the tent and its furnishings ornately.
 But also, we are told the very abilities and artistic talents of Bezalel and Oholiab are directly from God.
-God enables these artists to create art through the indwelling of His holy Spirit.
+God enables these artists to create art through the indwelling of His Spirit.

 "King Solomon sent to Tyre and brought Huram, whose mother was a widow from the tribe of Naphtali and whose father was from Tyre and a skilled craftsman in bronze.
 Huram was filled with wisdom, with intelligence, with knowledge to do all kinds of bronze work.
 He came to King Solomon and did all the work assigned to him."